-After the artist is finishing with your tattoo, they will perform aftercare procedures.
+After the artist has finished applying your tattoo, they will perform aftercare procedures.
 They will cover the area with ointment.
 Then, they will wrap it in gauze or plastic wrap.

 This initial covering, which you keep on for a few hours, will prevent infection.
 It will also keep your wound from brushing against your clothes (depending on the location of the tattoo).
 Any friction, even mild rubbing against a shirt, could cause painful irritation.

-After a few hours, when you are home, you can uncover the tattoo, wash it with mild soap, and leave it to heal in the open air.
-Artists will often recommend letting the tattoo heal in the open air as much as possible, but many will suggest keeping it wrapped for the first night to avoid infection and irritation from sheets or pillows.
+After a few hours, when you are home, you can uncover the tattoo, wash it with mild soap and leave it to heal in the open air.
+Artists will often recommend letting the tattoo heal in the open air as much as possible.
+On the other hand, many will suggest keeping it wrapped for the first night to avoid infection and irritation from sheets or pillows.

 Should You Wrap Your Tattoo Before Working?